Ljubljana City Break: A Perfect 3-Day Weekend Itinerary

 Morning: Arrival and Check-In

-The heart of Ljubljana is a pedestrian zone and it makes it very easy to explore everything on foot.
+The heart of Ljubljana is a pedestrian zone, which makes it very easy to explore everything on foot.
 Just make sure to wear comfortable footwear.
 If you plan on visiting many attractions and museums, you might like to consider buying the Ljubljana City Card.

 Discover Open Kitchen (Odprta kuhna) at Pogačarjev trg